pkrysztofiak/rxjavafx-tutorial/README.md

 Example019
 On every button click produces output:

     javafx.event.ActionEvent@2a2e1055
     javafx.event.ActionEvent@2a2e1055

-Events we using the actionEvent we handle is the same object.
+As you can see the event object is the same.